1. Emerald Water at Wadi Shab

 Camping or Glamping in the desert (Wahiba Sands) has quickly become a very popular thing to do all over the world like in the Sahara Desert of Morocco.
 The Oman desert is enormous and is part of an area called The Empty Quarter.
 Which is also part of the U.A.E., Yemen, and Saudi Arabia.

-We recommend renting a car in Oman through Sunny Cars as they work with local car rental companies.
-When booking through Sunny Cars, the price already includes all insurance.
+We recommend to rent a car in Oman through Sunny Cars with free cancellation and insurance included.
 Book your rental car here.

 Once arrived at the camp, go admire the endless sand dune views, explore the area by 4×4 and have a great locally prepared dinner.
 Oh and please don’t forget to do a bit of stargazing!